-The final part of the Sustainable Investment Process is for each company and issuer (both Sustainable Companies or Issuers and Non-Sustainable Companies or Issuers) to secure a positive vote through the Forum.
+The final part of the Sustainable Investment Process is for each company and issuer (both Sustainable Companies or Issuers) to secure a positive vote through the Forum.
 The purpose of the Forum is to verify that a company or issuer is suitable for investment by applying a consistent framework across all company and issuer types, sectors, geographies and asset classes.